LearnPress/learnpress/readme.txt

 **LearnPress is actively developed**
 We are developing and improving LearnPress day by day and bringing you more new features cos we want LearnPress to become the **best WordPress LMS plugin**.

-<a href="http://docspress.thimpress.com/learnpress" target="_blank">LearnPress WordPress LMS Plugin Documentation</a>
+<a href="https://docspress.thimpress.com/learnpress-4-0" target="_blank">LearnPress WordPress LMS Plugin Documentation</a>

 ###Free add-ons for LearnPress WordPress LMS Plugin###

-- [LearnPress Wishlist](https://wordpress.org/vilugins/learnpress-wishlist) - add courses to a wishlist for students.
+- [LearnPress Wishlist](https://wordpress.org/plugins/learnpress-wishlist/) - add courses to a wishlist for students.
-- [LearnPress Course Review](https://wordpress.org/plugins/learnpress-course-review) - review courses for enrolled students.
+- [LearnPress Course Review](https://wordpress.org/plugins/learnpress-course-review/) - review courses for enrolled students.
-- [LearnPress Import/Export](https://wordpress.org/plugins/learnpress-import-export) - export or import courses out-of-box.
+- [LearnPress Import/Export](https://wordpress.org/plugins/learnpress-import-export/) - export or import courses out-of-box.
-- [LearnPress Prerequisites Courses](https://wordpress.org/plugins/learnpress-prerequisites-courses) - require students need to pass the prerequisite course items to access the next ones.
+- [LearnPress Prerequisites Courses](https://wordpress.org/plugins/learnpress-prerequisites-courses/) - require students need to pass the prerequisite course items to access the next ones.
-- [LearnPress bbPress Integration](https://wordpress.org/plugins/learnpress-bbpress) -  interact with students and instructors in a course and discuss with each other about the course.
+- [LearnPress bbPress Integration](https://wordpress.org/plugins/learnpress-bbpress/) -  interact with students and instructors in a course and discuss with each other about the course.
-- [LearnPress BuddyPress Integration](https://wordpress.org/plugins/learnpress-buddypress) - add BuddyPress support for LearnPress WordPress LMS Plugin, turn your WordPress BuddyPress website into *BuddyPress LMS* (*BuddyPress Learning Management System*)".
+- [LearnPress BuddyPress Integration](https://wordpress.org/plugins/learnpress-buddypress/) - add BuddyPress support for LearnPress WordPress LMS Plugin, turn your WordPress BuddyPress website into *BuddyPress LMS* (*BuddyPress Learning Management System*)".
-- [LearnPress Offline Payment](https://wordpress.org/plugins/learnpress-offline-payment) - help you to manually create order for offline payment instead of paying via any payment gateways to sell course.
+- [LearnPress Offline Payment](https://wordpress.org/plugins/learnpress-offline-payment/) - help you to manually create order for offline payment instead of paying via any payment gateways to sell course.
-- [LearnPress Fill In Blank](https://wordpress.org/plugins/learnpress-fill-in-blank) - Fill in Blank question type for LearnPress WordPress LMS Plugin.
+- [LearnPress Fill In Blank](https://wordpress.org/plugins/learnpress-fill-in-blank/) - Fill in Blank question type for LearnPress WordPress LMS Plugin.

 ###Premium add-ons for LearnPress WordPress LMS Plugin###

+- [WPML add-on for LearnPress](https://thimpress.com/product/wpml-add-on-for-learnpress/) - With the help from WPML, WPML add-on for LearnPress is the perfect solution for LearnPress users to translate anything flashily.
+Now, LearnPress users can focus on creating amazing contents without the worries about language restrictions.
 - [Assignments add-on for LearnPress](https://thimpress.com/product/assignments-add-on-for-learnpress/) - Allow instructors to give assignments, homework for students and they can grade the students' work later on.
 The Assignments add-on is a great supplement to LearnPress and will make your courses more interactive.
-- [myCRED add-on for LearnPress](http://thimpress.com/product/mycred-add-on-for-learnpress/) - add myCRED support for LearnPress WordPress LMS plugin, you can add point system to your eLearning WordPress site using LearnPress + myCRED add-on.
+- [myCRED add-on for LearnPress](https://thimpress.com/product/mycred-add-on-for-learnpress/) - add myCRED support for LearnPress WordPress LMS plugin, you can add point system to your eLearning WordPress site using LearnPress + myCRED add-on.
-- [Certificates add-on for LearnPress](http://thimpress.com/product/certificates-add-on-for-learnpress/) -  add drag & drop certificates builder as well as select designed certificate for each LMS course, your students will get particular certificates when they finished their courses.
+- [Certificates add-on for LearnPress](https://thimpress.com/product/certificates-add-on-for-learnpress/) -  add drag & drop certificates builder as well as select designed certificate for each LMS course, your students will get particular certificates when they finished their courses.
-- [Co-instructors add-on for LearnPress](http://thimpress.com/product/co-instructors-add-on-for-learnpress/) - multiple instructors support for each LMS course.
+- [Co-instructors add-on for LearnPress](https://thimpress.com/product/co-instructors-add-on-for-learnpress/) - multiple instructors support for each LMS course.
-- [Collections add-on for LearnPress](http://thimpress.com/product/collections-add-on-for-learnpress/) – create LMS courses collection, this is helpful if you want to combine multiple LMS courses into a collection for a group of skills.
+- [Collections add-on for LearnPress](https://thimpress.com/product/collections-add-on-for-learnpress/) – create LMS courses collection, this is helpful if you want to combine multiple LMS courses into a collection for a group of skills.
-- [Stripe Payment method for LearnPress](http://thimpress.com/product/stripe-add-on-for-learnpress/) - Stripe payment method for LearnPress WordPress LMS Plugin.
+- [Stripe Payment method for LearnPress](https://thimpress.com/product/stripe-add-on-for-learnpress/) - Stripe payment method for LearnPress WordPress LMS Plugin.
 - [2Checkout add-on for LearnPress](https://thimpress.com/product/2checkout-add-learnpress/) - make LearnPress plugin ready to use 2Checkout payment gateway to pay for courses.
 - [Authorize.Net add-ons for LearnPress](https://thimpress.com/product/authorize-net-add-ons-learnpress/) - Authorize.Net payment method for LearnPress WordPress LMS Plugin.
-- [WooCommerce add-on for LearnPress](http://thimpress.com/product/woocommerce-add-on-for-learnpress/) - use WooCommerce as payment gateway for LearnPress WordPress LMS Plugin.
+- [WooCommerce add-on for LearnPress](https://thimpress.com/product/woocommerce-add-on-for-learnpress/) - use WooCommerce as payment gateway for LearnPress WordPress LMS Plugin.
-- [Content Drip add-on for LearnPress](http://thimpress.com/product/content-drip-add-on-for-learnpress/) - restrict the access of students to each lesson by progress, or time.
+- [Content Drip add-on for LearnPress](https://thimpress.com/product/content-drip-add-on-for-learnpress/) - restrict the access of students to each lesson by progress, or time.
-- [Sorting Choices question type for LearnPress](http://thimpress.com/product/sorting-choice-add-on-for-learnpress/) - another interactive question type for LearnPress.
+- [Sorting Choices question type for LearnPress](https://thimpress.com/product/sorting-choice-add-on-for-learnpress/) - another interactive question type for LearnPress.
 - [Commission add-on for LearnPress](https://thimpress.com/product/commission-add-on-for-learnpress/) - provide a Commission Management system for LearnPress.
 - [Gradebook add-on for LearnPress](https://thimpress.com/product/gradebook-add-on-for-learnpress/) - view your class result, export these result to csv and post to frontend.
 - [Random Quiz add-on for LearnPress](https://thimpress.com/product/random-quiz-add-on-for-learnpress/) - allow you to create a random questions quiz.
 Each student will get different quiz within a same course.
 - [Paid Membership Pro add-on for LearnPress](https://thimpress.com/product/paid-membership-pro-add-learnpress/) - integrate Paid Membership Pro into LearnPress, bring membership feature to your powerful WordPress based LMS system.
 - [Announcement add-on for LearnPress](https://thimpress.com/product/announcement-add-on-for-learnpress/) - Announcement is a great way to promote your courses and update new features + contents of your courses, email notification included.
+- [Frontend Editor add-on for LearnPress](https://thimpress.com/product/frontend-editor-add-on-for-learnpress/) - Frontend Editor add-on for LearnPress enable your courses to be edited from the frontend.
+Your instructors don't need to go to the WP Dashboard to create and edit courses anymore with Frontend Editor add-on.

 ###LearnPress has been translated into the following languages###